-At the beginning of the 4th century CE, Indian culture was penetrating East Asia.
+At the beginning of the 4th century CE, Indian culture was entering into East Asia.
 Ruled by the Gupta Empire, Indian civilization was experiencing a golden age.
 This legacy includes the concept of zero, round earth theory, the base-10 numeral system, chess, the Kama Sutra, and an enormous body of Sanskrit literature.
 These creations were just too good to keep secret, and they quickly spread around the world.

-Sanskrit texts written in the Siddham abugida made a large impact on Buddhism in China.3 But these texts influenced Japan to an even greater extent.
+Sanskrit texts written in the Siddham abugida made a large impact on Buddhism in China.
+But these texts influenced Japan to an even greater extent.
 One of the individuals influenced by the Silk Road transmission of Buddhism was Kukai, a Shingon priest who lived in the 8th century.